 Silk Shaded Blue Sprite

 This unusual design was a gift for a lady who was a modern interpretative dancer with a love of all things supernatural.
 The blue skin and red hair create a striking image as the body moves sensuously with the music, with the stitches following the curves of the body..

 Blackwork Shaded Baby

 Blackwork came to England with Katherine of Aragon.
-Made up of many different tessellating patterns, the stitches are carefully counted and worked on fine evenweave linen using black thread in a variety of thicknesses.
-This and the omission or inclusion of individual stitches within the diaper patterns creates areas of shading.
+Made up of different tessellating patterns, the stitches are counted & worked on fine evenweave linen using black thread in varying thicknesses to create areas of shading, as well as omitting stitches from the patterns for very light areas.